tisuela/fabflix/README.md

             Nathaniel Louis Crisostomo Tisuela

     - #### Project 5 Video Demo Link: https://www.youtube.com/watch?v=2PgFoPZQS-s

+            In the description of the video, there are helpful timestamps such as when each Jmeter test is finished.

     - #### Instruction of deployment:
     If you have not done so, populate your 'moviedb' database with the movie-data.sql file.